nushell/nushell.github.io/book/coming_from_cmd.md

 For example, with a `ver.bat` file in the current working directory, executing `^ver` executes CMD.EXE's internal `VER` command, *NOT* the `ver.bat` file.

 Executing `./ver` or `ver.bat` *will* execute the local bat file though.

+Note that Nushell has its own [`start` command](/commands/docs/start.md) which takes precedence.
+You can call the CMD.EXE's internal `START` command with the external command syntax `^start`.